omerfarukcelik/Ultra-Marathon-Running/README.md

 Box plots to detect outliers in race performance.
 Scatter plots to explore correlations between variables like age, race time, and distance.
 ## Dataset
-The ultra-marathon running dataset can be found on Kaggle here (https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running?resource=download).
+The ultra-marathon running dataset can be found on Kaggle [here](https://www.kaggle.com/datasets/aiaiaidavid/the-big-dataset-of-ultra-marathon-running?resource=download).

 Make sure to download the dataset and place it in the same directory as the Jupyter Notebook before running the analysis.